expo/expo/docs/pages/guides/using-hermes.md

 sidebar_title: Using Hermes
 ---

+> Hermes is currently only supported for Android apps using SDK 42 or greater, built with [EAS Build](https://docs.expo.io/build/introduction/).
+There are no plans to backport support to `expo build`.
+[Jump to "Limitations"](#limitations).

 [Hermes](https://hermesengine.dev/) is a JavaScript engine optimized for React Native.
-By compiling JavaScript into bytecode ahead of time, Hermes could improve app start-up time.
-Compared to other JavaScript engines such as JavaScriptCore, the binary size of Hermes is dramatically tiny.
-This could reduce app size as well as memory usage.
+By compiling JavaScript into bytecode ahead of time, Hermes can improve your app start-up time.
+The binary size of Hermes is also smaller than other JavaScript engines, such as JavaScriptCore (JSC).
+It also uses less memory at runtime, which is particularly valuable on lower-end Android devices.

-For apps using [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) version 2, traditional React Native [remote JS debugging does not work](https://docs.swmansion.com/react-native-reanimated/docs/#known-problems-and-limitations).
-We recommend using Hermes and make JS debugging possible again.

-Right now Hermes is only supported on EAS Build.
+A limitation with JavaScriptCore is that the debugger does not work with modules that use [JSI](https://github.com/react-native-community/discussions-and-proposals/issues/91).
+This means that if your app uses [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) version 2, for example, remote JS debugging will not work](https://docs.swmansion.com/react-native-reanimated/docs/#known-problems-and-limitations).
+Hermes makes it possible to debug your app even when using JSI modules.

-## 🤖 Android setup
+## Android setup

-To get started, open your `app.json` and add `jsEngine` field under the android section:
+To get started, open your `app.json` and add `jsEngine` field under the `android` section:

 ```json
 {